Fresh Parsley Pesto Linguine Recipe – Zesty Herb Pasta

 First, place the parsley, toasted pine nuts or walnuts, garlic, and lemon juice in a food processor.
 Then blend the ingredients until they become coarsely chopped.

 Next, while the processor is running, slowly pour in the olive oil.
 Continue blending until the pesto reaches a smooth consistency.
-Afterward, season it with salt and pepper according to your taste.
+Afterwards, season it with salt and pepper according to your taste.
 If you prefer to include Parmesan cheese, add it at this stage and blend briefly.
 Finally, set the pesto aside.

 Cook the Pasta